Nicholas J. Wade

 Nicholas J. Wade (27 March 1942) is a British psychologist and academic.
 He is an emeritus professor in the psychology department of the University of Dundee in Scotland, and the author of books and technical articles.
-His work has focused on visual perception.
+He was supervised for his PhD by Ross Day, and is known for his work on visual perception, illusions, history of perception, and psychology of art and aesthetics.